SiD-array/StockView/DEPLOYMENT_GUIDE.md

 ### Common Issues

 1. **Backend Not Starting**:
-   - Check Railway logs for errors
+   - Check Render logs for errors (available in the Render dashboard)
    - Ensure all dependencies are in `requirements.txt`
-   - Verify `Procfile` is correct
+   - Verify `Procfile` or `render.yaml` configuration is correct
+   - Check that `$PORT` environment variable is used (Render sets this automatically)

 2. **CORS Errors**:
    - Backend CORS is set to allow all origins